jscottsmith/react-scroll-parallax/README.md

 );
 ```

+## How it works

+TODO: **Explain how and when effects are applied** with some illustrations and demos.

 **Warnings:**

 1. This lib was designed to be used on `relative` or `absolute` positioned elements that scroll naturally with the page.
 If you use `fixed` positioning on either the element itself or the parent you will encounter issues.
 More on that in [troubleshooting](#troubleshooting).